CIS565-Fall-2017/Project4-CUDA-Rasterizer/README.md

 **Summary:** **INSTRUCTOR TODO**

-In this project, you will use CUDA to implement a simplified standard rasterized graphics pipeline, similar to the OpenGL pipeline.
+In this project, you will use CUDA to implement a simplified rasterized graphics pipeline, similar to the OpenGL pipeline.
 You will implement vertex shading, primitive assembly, rasterization, fragment shading, and a framebuffer.
 More information about the rasterized graphics pipeline can be found in the class slides and in the CIS 560 lecture notes.

-The base code provided includes an OBJ loader and much of the mundane I/O and bookkeeping code.
+The base code provided includes an OBJ loader and much of the I/O and bookkeeping code.
 It also includes some functions that you may find useful, described below.
 The core rasterization pipeline is left for you to implement.

-A rasterizer is **NOT**:

-* A ray tracer.
-You shouldn't be doing any ray casting anywhere in the project (... unless you do some fancy raytraced effects in your fragment shader).
-  This project will let you generate graphics WITHOUT the need for ray casting!
-* An OpenGL rendering engine.
-You shouldn't write any new OpenGL code - think of your project as a reimplementation of OpenGL's core pipeline.

-Finally, note that, while this base code is meant to serve as a strong starting point for a CUDA path tracer, you are not required to use it if you don't want to.
+You are not required to use this base code if you don't want to.
 You may also change any part of the base code as you please.
 **This is YOUR project.**